stefanprodan/timoni/docs/module-semver.md

 To automate the publishing of module versions, please see the [Timoni GitHub Actions](github-actions.md).

+To cryptographically sign a module version, please see the [Timoni module signing and verification doc](module-sign.md).

 ## Listing module versions

 Timoni offer a command for listing all the versions available in a container registry for a particular module.